codenet/vmm-reference/docs/vmm-reference-gdt.md

 All the fields are the same as the segment descriptor except for `selector` and `unusable`.

 - `selector` stores the 16 bit segment selector value.
-First 13 bits are index of the entry in GDT table and last 3 bits are flags which are set to 0 here.
+First 13 bits are index of the entry in GDT table and last 3 bits are flags (TI and RPL) which are set to 0 here.
+  - TI specifies which descriptor table to use.
+It's set if LDT (Local Descriptor Table) is used.
+  - RPL is requested Privilege Level of the selector.
 - If the entry is not present then it is `unusable`.
 <br/><br/>